Relief from Persecution

 Acts 12:18-19

 Not long after his arrival, a delegation came to him from Tyre and Sidon, two cities in Phoenicia, which was just north of Palestine on the Mediterranean coast.
 For a long time Herod had been displeased with these cities.
 Why, we do not know.
-They desired to regain good relations with Herod because his territory surrounded them and supplied them with food.
+Outside of the Book of Acts, we find no historical records that shed light on the tensions that arose between these cities and Herod.40 Yet they desired to regain good relations with him because his territory surrounded them and supplied them with food.
 To win Herod's favor, they enlisted the help of Blastus, one of his high officials, and through the efforts of this intermediary, they succeeded.

 Perhaps to mark the beginning of new friendship with Tyre and Sidon, Herod gave a speech to their delegates as well as to his own people in Caesarea.
 In all his royal finery, he came before them and sat upon a throne.
-He was an educated man with considerable training and skill as an orator, so when he began to speak, the people marveled.
+He was an educated man, and very likely he had considerable training and skill as an orator, so when he began to speak, the people marveled.
 They shouted that his voice was like the voice of a god.
 Herod, who was pleased rather than displeased, raised no objection.

 Pondering a Question